-To enable a breakpoint, select its name in the Breakpoints window, or click the cursor on the source-code line that contains the breakpoint, and click Debug > Enable Breakpoint.
+To enable a breakpoint, click the disabled breakpoint icon next to the breakpoint in the Breakpoints window, or click the cursor on the source-code line that contains the breakpoint, and select Debug > Enable Breakpoint.

 The disabled breakpoint icon changes to an enabled breakpoint icon (shown at left).
 The enabled breakpoint icon indicates that the breakpoint halts program execution.